← Back to Blog

 Trade-offs:

-NotchPad: clipboard + notes + encryption
+NotchPad: clipboard history + snippets + AI notes

 NotchPad takes a different approach from both.
-Instead of being a standalone clipboard manager, it combines clipboard history, a notepad, and code snippets into a single interface that lives in your MacBook's notch.
-The differentiator is security: passwords are automatically encrypted with AES-256-GCM and can only be revealed with Touch ID.
+Instead of being a standalone clipboard manager, it combines clipboard history, rich notes, reusable snippets, Ghost Privacy, Floating Mode, and Apple Intelligence note edits into a single interface that lives in your MacBook's notch or opens with a keyboard shortcut.
+The free tier includes 20 NotchPad notes, 10 clipboard items, 5 snippets, and daily AI edits; Pro removes NotchPad limits.

 Trade-offs: